 n an effort to boost declining ratings for their social media platform, Snapchat announced the release of its original Spectacles in September 2016.
 The first version of the Spectacles were sunglasses with an embedded camera that allowed you to record 10-second video clips hands-free.
 The hype was high for these glasses and everyone was excited to grab a pair.
-Unfortunately, it took five months for Snapchat to get these into the hands of consumers.
+Unfortunately, it took five months for Snapchat to get this wearable technology into the hands of consumers.
 And, once people bought the Spectacles, Snapchat’s ratings didn’t boom as expected.

 Why?
 Well, only 0.08 percent of users bought the camera sunglasses and once they did, less than half of the people who bought them used them for longer than a month!
 A major reason people didn’t like Spectacles was the physical appearance – with the vibrant colors and chunky look.
 They were not the most appealing glasses for the price.
 But there were also technical nuisances that contributed to their poor market performance.